 If you get a secured credit card that reports to all three major credit bureaus (ie. Equifax, Experian, and TransUnion), your payment history will show up on your credit reports.

-If it isn't clear on the website or in the disclosure statements whether the card issuer reports to the major bureaus, be sure to ask your issuer.
+If it isn't clear on the website or the disclosure statements whether the card issuer reports to the major bureaus, be sure to ask your issuer.
 Always confirm whether your issuer reports your payment history or you simply won’t be able improve your credit score.

-- Security deposit: Note the minimum, which is usually at least $200, and the rules for getting your deposit back.
+Security deposit: Note the minimum (usually at least $200) and the rules for getting your deposit back.

-- Payment holds: Lately, I've seen terms on a few secured cards that state your payments will be held seven to 10 days before they're applied to your account balance.
+Payment holds: Lately, we've seen terms on a few secured cards stating that payments will be held 7-10 days before they're applied to your account balance.
 You need to know whether this applies so you don't inadvertently go over your credit limit.

-- Annual fee: This is pretty standard.
-Expect to pay $29 to $49 for the best cards.
-But I've seen a few issuers charge around $75.
+Annual fee: This is pretty standard for issuers.
+Expect to pay anywhere from $29 to $49 for the best cards, but we’ve seen some issuers charge around $75.

-- Grace period: A common tactic is to promise a very low interest rate -- then once you're roped in, you find out there's no grace period.
-This means that as soon as you buy an item, it starts accruing interest.
+Grace period: A common tactic is to promise a very low interest rate.
+Once you're roped in, you find out there's no grace period.
+This means that when you buy an item, it starts accruing interest immediately.

 Tips for Using a Secured Credit Card: Do's and Don'ts

-To increase your chance of success, keep these in mind:
+To increase your chances of success, keep these in mind:

-- Do use the card even if it's just for small purchases.
-You can't generate a credit score if you don't use the card.
+Use the card frequently (even if it's just for small purchases).
+You can't improve your credit score if you don't use your card.

-- Do pay your credit card bill on time.
+Pay your credit card bill on time and in full.

-- Don't carry a balance.
-This is vital if you end up with a card with a high interest rate.
+Don't carry a balance on your card, especially if you have a card with a high-interest rate.

-Using a secured credit card is an excellent way to jumpstart the rebuilding process.
+Using a secured credit card is an excellent way to jumpstart the credit rebuilding process.
 Be patient.
-Every situation is unique, but if you don't have a recent bankruptcy or judgment on your credit report, you might qualify for an unsecured card in 12 to 18 months.
+Every situation is unique, but if you don't have a recent bankruptcy or judgment on your credit report, you might qualify for an unsecured card within 12 to 18 months.